-Cash and cash equivalents consist of cash in checking and savings accounts, as well as highly liquid investments that are readily convertible into cash.
+Cash and cash equivalents consist of cash in checking and savings accounts.

 Contributions:

 Contributions, including unconditional promises to give, are recorded as made.
 All contributions are available for unrestricted use unless specifically restricted by the donor.
 Unconditional promises to give due in the next year are recorded at their net realizable value.
 Unconditional promises to give due in subsequent years are reported at the present value of their net realizable value, using risk-free interest rates applicable to the years in which the promises are to be received.